Ph.D. and M.A. in Mythological Studies and Depth Psychology

 Jan Peppler PhD

 My background includes social services, nonprofits, teaching, and counseling.
-In private practice since 1994, my work and my writing has focused on helping others understand life stories that shape physical and emotional patterns, heal old wounds, embrace their potential, and become the hero of their own mythic journey.
+In private practice since 1994, my work has focused on helping others understand life stories that shape physical and emotional patterns, heal old wounds, embrace their potential, and become the hero of their own mythic journey.

 I also spent many years working in HIV/AIDS social services, providing direct services to clients and caregivers, facilitating support groups, and organizing hospice care.